skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-14-email-aliases-distribution-lists.md

 ---
-title: "Email Aliases, Shared Mailboxes, And Distribution Lists"
+title: "Mastering Email Aliases, Shared Mailboxes, And Distribution Lists"
+excerpt: "We believe every business should have a professional email address.
+In addition to having your own personal, private email address, you may want to have a centralized email address that gets sent to multiple people."
 date: 2024-06-20T07:00:00Z
 categories:
     - business